uias/Pageboy/README.md

 pageViewController.deletePage(at index: 2)
 ```

-*This behaves similarly to the insertion functionality available in `UITableView`, in the fact that you have to update the data source prior to calling any of the update functions.*
+*This behaves similarly to the insertion of rows in `UITableView`, in the fact that you have to update the data source prior to calling any of the update functions.*

 **Example:**